South:

 "terra cotta candy cane."

-Corner (31 Union Square West): Blue Water Grill,
+Corner (31 Union Square West): Was Blue Water Grill,

-noted seafood, is also featured on Sex and the City.
+noted for seafood, also featured on Sex and the City.
+Closed in 2019.

 The building was Bank of the